-Eligible employees who work for a covered employer can take up to 12 weeks of unpaid, jobprotected leave in a 12-month period for the following reasons:
+Eligible employees who work for a covered employer can take up to 12 weeks of unpaid, job-protected leave in a 12-month period for the following reasons:

-• The birth of a child or placement of a child for adoption or foster care;

-- To bond with a child (leave must be taken within 1 year of the child's birth or placement); - To care for the employee's spouse, child, or parent who has a qualifying serious health condition; - For the employee's own qualifying serious health condition that makes the employee unable to perform the employee's job;
+- The birth of a child or placement of a child for adoption or foster care; - To bond with a child (leave must be taken within 1 year of the child's birth or placement); - To care for the employee's spouse, child, or parent who has a qualifying serious health condition; - For the employee's own qualifying serious health condition that makes the employee unable to perform the employee's job; - For qualifying exigencies related to the foreign deployment of a military member who is the employee's spouse, child, or parent.

-An eligible employee who is a covered service member's spouse, child, parent, or next of kin may also take up to 26 weeks of FMLA leave in a single 12-month period to care for the service member with a serious injury or illness.
+An eligible employee who is a covered service member's spouse, child, parent, or next of kin may also take up to 26 weeks of FMLA leave in a single 12-month period to care for the servicemember with a serious injury or illness.